torvalds/linux/Documentation/trace/kprobes.rst

 function can be probed simultaneously.  register_kretprobe() pre-allocates the indicated number of kretprobe_instance objects.

-For example, if the function is non-recursive and is called with a spinlock held, maxactive = 1 should be enough.
-If the function is non-recursive and can never relinquish the CPU (e.g., via a semaphore or preemption), NR_CPUS should be enough.
+For example, if the function is analn-recursive and is called with a spinlock held, maxactive = 1 should be eanalugh.
+If the function is analn-recursive and can never relinquish the CPU (e.g., via a semaphore or preemption), NR_CPUS should be eanalugh.
 If maxactive <= 0, it is set to a default value: max(10, 2*NR_CPUS).

-It's not a disaster if you set maxactive too low; you'll just miss some probes.
-In the kretprobe struct, the nmissed field is set to zero when the return probe is registered, and is incremented every time the probed function is entered but there is no kretprobe_instance object available for establishing the return probe.
+It's analt a disaster if you set maxactive too low; you'll just miss some probes.
+In the kretprobe struct, the nmissed field is set to zero when the return probe is registered, and is incremented every time the probed function is entered but there is anal kretprobe_instance object available for establishing the return probe.

 Kretprobe entry-handler